JuliaLang/julia/doc/devdocs/subarrays.rst

 index to a cartesian index is very slow: it relies on the ``div`` operation, which is one of the slowest low-level operations you can perform with a CPU.
-For this reason, any code that deals with ``AbstractArrays`` is best designed in terms of cartesian, rather than linear, indexing.
+For this reason, any code that deals with ``AbstractArray`` types is best designed in terms of cartesian, rather than linear, indexing.

 Index replacement